 PV&W's narrow gauge branch line was built in the late 1880s to bring ore down from the rich lodes deep in the Rockies.
 It interchanges with the PV&W standard gauge at the town of San Juan.
 PV&W acquired the line after the CC&SJ went bankrupt during the silver crash in 1893 and the PV&W has turned it once again into an active and profitable venture.

 PV&W's Chester Branch:

 This line was built in the 1880s by the Colorado & New Mexico RR to service the rich agricultural and mineral reserves along the prairie south-east of the Rockies.
 PV&W acquired the C&NM after it went bankrupt during the depression in 1933.
-It runs south from the PV&W mainline at Platte City.
-It is once again an active and profitable part of the PV&W RW empire.
+It runs south from the PV&W mainline at Platte City, down to the town of Randville where there is an interchange with the Southern Pacific RR.
+The branch is once again an active and profitable part of the PV&W RW empire.

 Admission is always FREE!

 Our formal operation events vary between strict 1954 prototypical scenarios and "fun runs" where just about anything can be run on the layout.

 Special events featuring various time periods or different types of operation allow members to "show off" (long multiple SD70Ace coal drags; passenger-only nights; fallen flags; never-in-Colorado RRs; a POTUS special; etc.)